GDRichard/deep-work-tracker/README.md

 Once you've cloned the repo to your local directory of choice, open a terminal at the root of the project and run the command `bundle`.
 Once that's done, install the client dependencies by running the command `yarn --cwd client install`.
-Finally, enter `rake start` to start up the application.
+Finally, have two terminals open and run `rails s` in one and `yarn --cwd client start` in the other.
+Alternatively, if you have the Heroku CLI installed, enter `rake start` to run both commands simultaneously.